Professor: Dr. Kate Pulling

 Homework: There are no graded homework assignments in this course, although assignments may be made that should be completed for the next class.
 Your “homework” in this course consists of

 Obviously, “doing your homework” is the only path to success in this course.
-As a rule of thumb, for a 3-credit class that you attend class 3 hours a week, you should expect to study a minimum of 6 hours a week outside of class.
+As a rule of thumb, for a 3-credit class that you attend class 3 hours a week, you should expect to devote a minimum of 6 hours a week outside of class.
 IT work can be time-consuming.

 In-class Weekly Activities: You are expected to attend class each week.
 In preparation for each class you should

 Class time will be used to expand upon, refine and practice material presented in the textbook, as well as to develop new techniques.
 You must be an active participant in all activities.
 You will be required to turn in the in-class assignments at the end of the class period.
 No late assignments will be accepted.